 For pet owners, leaving your canine companion in another person's care while you're away can be a stressful undertaking.
 We all want our pets to receive the highest level of attention to ensure that their comfort is a priority and their needs are met, and boarding your dog in a reputable kennel can provide a good solution for a traveling pet owner.

 When boarding your dog, or even just taking your dog to a daycare facility for the day, know that a reputable facility will fill you in on what type of care you can expect your pet to receive, but it's important to remember that not all facilities operate the same way.
-Boarding your dog with her veterinarian is an option many pet owners prefer, as they are usually familiar with the staff and can rest assured that, should any unforeseen medical issues arise, their dog will be in the most capable hands.
+Boarding your dog with her veterinarian is an option many pet owners prefer, as they are usually familiar with the staff and can have peace of mind that, should any unforeseen medical issues arise, their dog will be in the most capable hands.

 Alternatively, there are boarding facilities designed with one main point in mind: to care for and house your dog for short or long-term stays.
 These facilities will range in price according to what services they offer.
-They are often equipped with outdoor play areas for your dog use the restroom, get needed exercise, and socialize with other dogs in, when appropriate.
-Some boarding facilities also have veterinarians onsite in case of emergency.
+They are often equipped with outdoor play yards for your dog to use the restroom, get needed exercise, and have some socialization with other dogs when appropriate.
+Some overnight boarding facilities also have veterinarians on-site in case of emergency.
 Be sure to ask about this when selecting a facility!

-First thing's first, you'll need to get all of your dog's shot records in order, regardless of where you end up boarding him.
-VCA Hospitals states that most boarding facilities require that a dog be up to date on vaccinations such as rabies, distemper, and kennel cough, along with flea, tick, and heartworm preventative.
+First thing's first . . . you'll need to get all of your dog's shot records in order, regardless of where you end up boarding him.
+VCA Hospitals states that most boarding facilities require that a dog be up to date on vaccinations such as rabies, distemper, and kennel cough, along with flea, tick, and heart worm preventative.
 If your state or city has dog licensing requirements, that information will likely be needed to enroll your pet in an overnight stay.

 Finally, any special needs your dog may have, like medication, anxiety issues, or dog aggression, for example, should absolutely be disclosed to your boarder before you make plans to leave your dog in their care.
 Disclosing as much information as you can about your dog, his habits, and preferences will help you find the best fit in a boarding facility and will give your dog his best chance at enjoying a comfortable and successful stay while you're out of town.

-How to choose a boarding facility
+Choose a pet boarding facility

-Ask lots of questions
+Ask a lot of questions

 Personal referrals are another great way to get a first-hand account of someone's experience using a specific boarding facility, as are reviews on sites like Yelp.
 You can also use social media to get a feel for a boarder in question, which will sometimes feature comments or testimonials from former and current clients.
 While an onsite visit is obviously necessary before you leave your pet, taking a peek online will help you get a feel for the overall look of the facility, the staff, the services offered, and sometimes, the mood of the dogs in their care.